botpress/botpress/docs/guide/docs/advanced/hosting.md

 ./bp
 ```

-This gets you up and running locally on port 3000.
+The instructions above get you up and running locally on port 3000.

 ### Setting up NGINX
 NGINX will allow us to reach two goals: serve as a reverse proxy and handle caching of assets.

 ```bash